 Also, chemical peels require a little consideration as to sun protection.
 This is because they damage the surface level of skin; revealing a newly exposed layer beneath which is vulnerable to the environment and outside stimuli.
 Excessive sun exposure without protection can lead to stubborn hyperpigmentation, but during the winter we don’t need to take these considerations as seriously.
 Of course, we’d still need to protect your skin during clearer days, but the threat of hyperpigmentation and burning is not as imminent as in summer.

 Your skin’s needs change depending on the seasons, so your skincare definitely should too.
-If you’d like to find out more about winter skincare treatments and receive expert advice, book your free consultation with Omniya in Knightsbridge today!
-Enquire online or speak to a member of staff on 020 7584 4777.
+If you’d like to find out more about winter skincare treatments and receive expert advice, book your free skin consultation with a leading Omniya Clinic Aesthetician in Knightsbridge today!